-There are many reasons in which your memory card or data could become corrupt.
-Below listed are few of the causes for the data corruption on your camera memory card.
+There are many reasons why your memory card or data could become corrupt.
+Below listed are a few of the causes for the data corruption on your camera memory card.

 Haphazard Use of the Camera

 Your camera memory card cannot store the images for long periods.
 Even if your card indicates that it can hold 350 images, the actual number of images it can store may be less.
-It mainly depends on exposure settings and resolution sizes of the photos.
-In case you store pictures for longer time and become overloaded, then these will result in corruption of data on your camera card.
+It mainly depends on exposure settings and the resolution sizes of the photos.
+In case you store pictures for a longer time and become overloaded, then this will result in the corruption of data on your camera card.

 For a memory card to work properly, it must be formatted to the camera’s settings.
 If you insert a memory card from one camera into another, the card must be formatted according to the new camera’s compatibility settings.
-Else it will result in camera card data corruption due to incompatibility issues.
-In addition, formatting must be done in the camera, not on computer to assure optimal performance of the card.
+Otherwise, it will result in camera card data corruption due to incompatibility issues.
+In addition, formatting must be done on the camera, not on the computer to ensure optimal performance of the card.

-These memory cards can be inserted into any device like mobile phones, desktops, laptops etc. not only on your camera.
+These memory cards can be inserted into any device like mobile phones, desktops, laptops, etc. not only on your camera.
 Frequent plug-and-play of the card to the different devices might cause virus infection to your memory card.
-If it is not fixed in time then the entire memory card will get corrupt resulting in data corruption or loss.
+If it is not fixed in time then the entire memory card will get corrupted resulting in data corruption or loss.

 - Do not remove the memory card abruptly while transferring or capturing images or videos